Alzheimer diseaseSenile dementia - Alzheimer type (SDAT); SDAT; Dementia - Alzheimer

 - Getting lost on familiar routes

-- Losing interest in things previously enjoyed and flat mood
+- Losing interest in things previously enjoyed and being in a flat mood

 - Misplacing items